 Saturday, October 13, 2012

-starring: Dylan Fergus, Bryan Kirkwood and Hank Harris
+Starring: Dylan Fergus, Bryan Kirkwood and Hank Harris

 Gay-themed slasher flick?
 I say, why not?

 I'm a straight dude but that ain't no real excuse at all to stop myself from seeing one of the most acclaimed and well-enjoyed slasher flicks out there!
-Cuz, let's face it, even that's a bit "sexist" and I don't discriminate.
+Cuz, let's face it, even that's "sexist" and I don't discriminate.
 That's so...un-slasher-like!

-Hellbent is an easy movie to swallow as there ain't much to tell about it's plot: it starts off with a couple of gay lovers doing it in a parked car in the middle of the woods, and by the time one of them starts giving heads, the other gets his block chopped off by a sharp sickle, right before the killer viciously attacks his way to get the other half of this men-on-men shagging.
+Hellbent is an easy movie to swallow as there ain't much to tell about it's plot: it starts off with a couple of gay lovers doing it in a parked car in the middle of the woods and by the time one of them starts giving heads, the other gets his block chopped off by a sharp sickle, right before the killer viciously attacks his way to get the other half of this men-on-men shagging.

-Despite it's gay theme, Hellbent is a true slasher film at heart; it follows everything by the book and openly molded the plot with its homosexual theme thus the reason, I believe, why it garnished an open acceptance with not only its gay target audience but also some straight horror lovers alike.
+Regardless of preferences, Hellbent is a true slasher film at heart; it follows everything by the book and openly molded the plot with its homosexual theme thus the reason, I believe, why it garnished an open acceptance with not only its gay target audience but also some straight horror lovers alike.

-There's also some awesome gore effects that'll make any gore hound happy, one of the high points that goes so well with everything else with the movie, despite being CG generated/enhanced.
-While the murders are all the same kind of execution (decapitation by sickle), that didn't stop the movie to create some worthwhile kill scenes that brought out some cool, brutal and inventive sickle action, such as where a victim gets hacked repeatedly on a populated strobe-lighted dance floor, before getting his head cut and pulled off.
+There's also some awesome gore effects that'll make any gore hound happy, one of the high points that goes so well with everything else with the movie despite being CG generated/enhanced.
+While the murders are all the same kind of execution (decapitation by sickle), that didn't stop the movie to create some worthwhile kill scenes that brought out some cool, brutal and inventive sickle action, such as a victim gets hacked repeatedly in a populated strobe-lighted dance floor, before getting his head cut and pulled off.
 There's another involving a man's near death experience with the killer's sickle, but only to be save by a glass eye in an image strikingly similar to Lucio Fulci's eye gag from Zombie.

-1 male decapitated with sickle
+1 male decapitated with a sickle

-1 male decapitated offscreen with sickle
+1 male decapitated offscreen with a sickle